David-Durst/embeddedHaskellAetherling/theory/Basic.md

 `Map` lifts a function `t -> t'` to a function `Seq n t -> Seq n t'`.

 We do not allow sequences of operators, such as `Seq n (Int -> Int)`.
 Tuples of sequences are only allowed if the sequences have the same type, such as `(Seq n Int) x (Seq n Int)`.
+We require this so that, when computing the time of tupled `TSeq`s, each part of the tuple takes equal amounts of time.
+An operator that emits `(TSeq (2*n) v t) x (TSeq n v t)` is ill-defined.
+What do the output wires for the `TSeq n v t` do for the extra `n` clocks needed for the `TSeq (2*n) v t`?
+We avoid this issue by removing such tuples from the type system.

 ## Sequence Operators
 1. `Map (Config n) :: (t -> t') -> Seq n t -> Seq n t'`